crossfireup/study/system/assembly/readme.md

     * ‘m’ A memory operand is allowed, with any kind of address that the machine supports in general.
     * ‘o’ A memory operand is allowed, but only if the address is offsettable.
     * ‘p’ An operand that is a valid memory address is allowed
+    * ‘i’ An immediate integer operand (one with constant value) is allowed including symbolic constants whose values will be known only at assembly time or later

     Constraint Modifier Characters:
         When the compiler fixes up the operands to satisfy the constraints, it needs to